 Do Your Part To Keep Everyone Safe.

 The State of North Carolina requires individuals to wear a face-covering in public places.
 There are some exceptions to the requirement including for those dining in a restaurant, for reasons related to medical or behavioral conditions and for children under the age of 2.
-According to Governor Roy Cooper's issuance of Executive Order 188, an extension of the Phase 3 of COVID-19 restrictions effective Wednesday, January 8, 2021 at 5pm.
-The Executive order implements a modified stay at home order and requiring nighttime closure from 10 p.m. - 5 a.m. and requiring nighttime closure for certain businesses and activities for all North Carolinians during overnight hours.
-The Executive Order also extends the prohibition of alcohol sales past 11 p.m. nightly at restaurants statewide through January 29, 2021.
+Governor Roy Cooper's issuance of Executive Order 204, along with the Eased Restrictions are effective March 26, 2021 at 5pm through April 30, 2021.
 The updated issuance covers all areas of Dare County including the towns of Duck, Southern Shores, Kitty Hawk, Kill Devil Hills, Nags Head, Manteo and the unincorporated areas of Dare County including Roanoke Island, Hatteras Island and Dare Mainland.

 Before traveling to the Outer Banks, visitors are encouraged to contact their accommodations provider to confirm their reservation and arrival plans.
 Local businesses who have taken the Outer Banks Tourism Pledge are stepping up to protect others.